raghavtalwar/Red-Team-Operations/02 - Resource Development (TA0042)/Setting Up Redirectors.md

 ![[Pasted image 20240310173648.png]]

 ### 6. Deliver Stager
-- Execute the stager to create an Agent in the target environment via RDP:
+- Execute the Stager to create an Agent in the target environment via RDP:
 `xfreerdp +clipboard /cert-ignore /u:Gareth.Kilgallen /p:Hu825meapvsAq#Rx /v:wk01.draconem.corp

+###### Note: In a real engagement you would avoid RDP and if you absolutely must, you should use a proxy for the connection.
 #### 7. Agent Interaction

 ```markdown